zer0Trac3/kaliwiki/tools/aircrack-ng_suite/aireplay-ng.md

 DESCRIPTION
        aireplay-ng is used to inject/replay frames.
 The primary  function  is to  generate  traffic for the later use in aircrack-ng for cracking the WEP and WPA-PSK keys.
-There are different attacks which can cause deauâ€ thentications  for  the  purpose  of capturing WPA handshake data, fake authentications, Interactive packet replay,  hand-crafted  ARP  request injection  and  ARP-request  reinjection.
+There are different attacks which can cause deau thentications  for  the  purpose  of capturing WPA handshake data, fake authentications, Interactive packet replay,  hand-crafted  ARP  request injection  and  ARP-request  reinjection.
 With the packetforge-ng tool